a review of Fable II

 “How did you know I’d like that?”

 This is all coming in at a rate of twelve per second.
-Mix in the occasional “Shall we get married, then?” and you have a hell of a mind-fuck.
+Mix in the occasional “Shall we get married, then?” and you have a hell of a mind-heck.
 When suddenly you start hearing a deep-voiced, roguish British man snarling, “When are you going to put a ring on this finger?” things get surreal.

 This entire paragraph exists to point out that the first two women you meet in Fable 2 are bisexual and large-breasted; the first gay or bisexual men encountered in Fable 2 are halfway through the single-player campaign, in a dark, rainy shanty-town full of bandits and pickpockets.